 Badr Jafar is CEO of Crescent Enterprises and President of Crescent Petroleum.
 He also serves as Chairman of Gulftainer, the largest privately owned container port operator in the world, and Chairman of Pearl Petroleum, a partnership between Crescent Petroleum, Dana Gas, OMV of Austria, MOL of Hungary and RWEST of Germany.

 Badr is actively engaged with higher education institutions both locally and internationally, serving as a member of the Advisory Boards of Cambridge Judge Business School and MIT Legatum Centre for Development and Entrepreneurship, the International Advisory Council of the American University of Beirut, and the Business Advisory Council of the American University of Sharjah.
-He is the Founding Patron of the Centre for Strategic Philanthropy based at the Cambridge Judge Business School, which is dedicated to enhancing the impact of strategic philanthropy both within and from the world’s fastest-growing economies.
+He is the Founding Patron of the Centre for Strategic Philanthropy based at the Cambridge Judge Business School, which is dedicated to enhancing the impact of strategic philanthropy both within and from the world’s fastest-growing economies; and is the Founding Patron of the Gulf Region’s first Strategic Philanthropy Initiative at NYU Abu Dhabi to study and promote high-impact philanthropy.
 He also serves on the advisory board of the US-based Milken Institute for Strategic Philanthropy.

-Badr serves as a Champion of the World Economic Forum’s (WEF) EDISON Alliance, mobilizing peers, networks and initiatives in MENA and beyond.
+Badr serves as a Champion of the World Economic Forum’s (WEF) EDISON Alliance which mobilizes peers, networks and initiatives in MENA region and beyond.
 He has been a member of the Young Presidents’ Organization (YPO) since 2005 and served as Chair of the YPO Emirates Chapter.
-He was recognised as a Young Global Leader by WEF in 2011, is Co-Chair of the WEF Family Business Community, member of the WEF Stewardship Board on New Economy and Society; and Stewardship Board on Digital Economy and New Value Creation.
+He was recognised as a Young Global Leader by WEF in 2011, is Co-Chair of the WEF Family Business Community and a member of the WEF Stewardship Board on New Economy and Society; and the Stewardship Board on Digital Economy and New Value Creation.

 Badr attended Eton College and earned a Master of Engineering degree from the University of Cambridge.
 He also holds a Master of Studies from the University of Cambridge’s Judge Business School.